 Best Sesame Seed Substitutes

 Sesame seed has a unique flavor and you cannot find a perfect substitution for this condiment.
-However, if you have run out, unavailable, or looking for an alternative that complements your recipe, then here are few similar ingredients to use in place of a sesame seed.
+However, if you have run out, are unavailable, or looking for an alternative that complements your recipe, then here are a few similar ingredients to use in place of a sesame seed.

 Here are the best alternatives to use: